-Amendments to IAS 12 clarify accounting deffered tax assets and liabilites.
+Amendments to IAS 12 clarify the accounting for deferred tax assets and liabilities.
 The Company does not expect that the implementation of IAS 12 will have a material affect on the Company's financial statements.

 4. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS